-NFL Rumors: Adrian Peterson Eyes Seahawks & Raiders – But Favors Patriots most?
+NFL Rumors: Adrian Peterson Eyes Seahawks & Raiders, But Favors Patriots Most?

 So where do the Vikings fit in when it comes to Peterson’s future?

-NBC Sports is reporting that AP has interest in staying in the Twin Cities, but Peterson’s father told the Pioneer Press that Adrian still has interest in re-signing with the Vikings, but they haven’t made him an offer.
+NBC Sports is reporting that AP has an interest in staying in the Twin Cities, but Peterson’s father told the Pioneer Press that Adrian still has an interest in re-signing with the Vikings, but they haven’t made him an offer.
 It will be interesting to see if and when the Vikings jump on the Peterson sweepstakes once the NFL free-agency market opens later this week.

 [Featured Image by Adam Bettcher/Getty Images]